 Cultured and fermented foods have been around for a long time, initially as a means of preserving food, but it turns out there is a wonderful healing benefit to this process.
 Foods were put in a jar and stored in a cellar for a period of time where they fermented, or cultured.
 The good microbes grow and flourish in this fermented environment, eliminating the bad microbes.
 When you consume cultured foods your digestive system reaps the benefits of this beautiful, healthy ecosystem.

 Rich in Probiotics

-- Dutch Seaman used to carry them to prevent scurvy.
+Dutch Seaman used to carry cultured vegetables to prevent scurvy, a Vitamin C deficiency.

 Ideal for pregnant and nursing women

 Helps to alleviate morning sickness during the early part of the pregnancy.

 You could think of the friendly bacteria in the raw cultured vegetables as little powerhouses.
 By eating the vegetables, you will maintain your own enzyme reserve and use it to detoxify, rejuvenate your cells, and strengthen your immune system, which all add up to a longer, healthier life.